carlosp420/nymphalidae_diversification/MS_revised.md

 diversification of grasses has led to diversification of the subfamily Satyrinae [@pena2008] due to the abundance of grasses over extensive geographic areas ("resource abundance-dependent diversity dynamics" hypothesis).
-@fordyce2010 found increased net diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with @ehrlich1964 "escape-and-radiate" model of diversification.
+Fordyce (2010) [@fordyce2010] found increased net diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with the "escape-and-radiate" model of diversification [@ehrlich1964].

 Although it has been suggested that part of the great diversity of Nymphalidae butterflies is a result of hostplant-insect dynamics, it is necessary to use modern techniques to investigate whether the diversification patterns of